Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 Combining on-premises infrastructure with multiple cloud providers and services introduces diverse security tools and configurations.

-Ensuring consistent security practices across these various platforms can be a challenge.
+Ensuring consistent security practices across these platforms can be challenging.

 Data governance

-Organizations must define precise data classification and protection policies to determine where sensitive data resides and its accessibility.
+Organizations must define precise data classification and protection policies to determine where sensitive data resides and how accessible it is.

 Ensuring compliance with data regulations in a hybrid environment requires meticulous planning and execution.